 Conclusion

 This is the first study to evaluate the two-year integrated post-qualification dental training pathway provided by HEEYH (LDFT) and compare this with the traditional training pathways of DFT and DCT.
 This qualitative project identified seven major themes regarding post-qualification dental training; Training Pathway Choice, Skill Development, Career Development, Identity, Team, Setting and Training Programme.

+With HEE currently reviewing the training required to produce a dental workforce for today and the future27, this study aims to inform HEE on what post-qualification training the dental workforce requires.
+Whilst the benefits of DFT in preparing dental graduates for independent general dental practice have been identified, there are limitations when training within one setting, with one supervisor and a specific patient base.
+DCT posts are perceived to provide training in areas that trainees may not experience within DFT alone.
+However, posts within OMFS settings are perceived by some trainees as daunting, particularly being dentally qualified within a medical setting.
+The need for more training posts within other dental specialties was highlighted by some.
+An integrated training programme across different clinical settings and dental specialties (LDFT) appears to provide opportunity for development of transferrable skills across both primary and secondary care.
+However, as LDFT trainees work part-time in different settings, it can take longer for them to feel settled and integrated within teams.
+Therefore, in order for learning to be enhanced and for team integration, it is important that teams are aware of the trainee’s role and skillset.
 Five key take home messages from this study are highlighted in Figure 5.

 Figure 5: Post-qualification dental training: 5 key points

-With HEE currently reviewing the training required to produce a dental workforce for today and the future27, this study aims to inform HEE on what post-qualification training the dental workforce requires. value of training within different clinical settings to produce dental care professionals capable of interprofessional collaboration and providing patient-centred integrated care essential attributes for a healthcare workforce in order to respond to changes in the healthcare needs of the population and increasing pressures on healthcare resources.24
+The value of training within different clinical settings to produce dental care professionals capable of interprofessional collaboration and providing patient-centred integrated care has been highlighted in this study.
+These are essential attributes for a healthcare workforce in order to respond to changes in the healthcare needs of the population and increasing pressures on healthcare resources.24 An integrated post-qualification dental training pathway within different clinical settings, such as LDFT, may have a role in producing a dental workforce with these attributes.

 Declaration of Interest: